 Newbury Town Council are ready, willing and prepared to support, at a Civic Parish level, any request for assistance.

-The Town Council will update its position on the coronavirus crisis, what actions I proposes to take & how it will support the Community”.
+The Town Council will update its position on the coronavirus crisis, what actions itproposes to take & how it will support the Community”.

 PUBLIC SPACES PROTECTION ORDER CONSULTATION (appendix 7 of the Agenda) – moved from agenda item 11